selfsimilar/drupal7_password_hasher/README.md

 This is the Drupal 7 password hasher code, reformatted in to a PSR-4 compliant library class for use in PHP projects that need to import legacy Drupal 7 user accounts.
-Drupal 7 is licensed under the GPLv3, and as this mostly borrow that code, I have licensed this code similarly.
+Drupal 7 is licensed under the GPLv3, and as this borrows directly from that code, I have licensed this code similarly.
 Thanks to [HauteLook](https://github.com/hautelook) for the [Modernized Openwall Phpass](https://github.com/hautelook/phpass) package for inspiration.